Krishhalde1/CuriousQuill/README.md

 # CuriousQuill
-A medium for users to express their thoughts and insights on diverse topics.
+A platform for users to express their thoughts and insights on diverse topics.

 ## Initial version has a following features
 - Login / Signup securely using jwt authentication
-- Create Post, add multiple code snippets
+- Create Post, add multiple posts
 - Edit, delete your post
 - View other posts
-- Search any post using either title, description, tags (keyword)
+- Filter any post through title, description or tags
 - Mobile downloadable (PWA)

 ## Technology stack